 Tim is an experienced and accomplished advocate, representing public and private companies, private equity sponsors, and large not-for-profit institutions in complex litigation and arbitration matters from pre-suit strategy through trial and appeal.
-Tim’s experience spans a broad array of high-stakes commercial matters, including disputes involving complex transactions and business relationships, as well as corporate governance, securities and shareholder claims.
+Tim’s experience spans a broad array of high-stakes commercial matters, including disputes involving complex transactions and business relationships, as well as corporate governance, securities, and qui tam claims.
 Drawing on his extensive litigation experience, Tim also counsels institutional clients on litigation, regulatory, and related risks and considerations weighing on important business decisions and transactions.

 Complex Commercial Litigation

 - Regularly represents leading private equity sponsors in pre- and post- closing disputes involving representations and warranties, earn-outs, fraud, insurance coverage, executive compensation, and other deal-related issues.

 - Leading Medical Device Company.
 Obtained complete dismissal with prejudice of putative nationwide consumer fraud class action brought against a leading medical device company in the Central District of California.

 - Bain Capital.
 Part of Ropes & Gray’s cross-practice-group team representing Bain Capital in its $18 billion acquisition of Toshiba Memory Corporation from Toshiba Corporation, then the largest leveraged buyout and private equity deal ever in Asia.

 - TravelCenters of America.
 Secured decisive trial victory in the Delaware Court of Chancery for the Fortune 500 company in a business-critical contract dispute that proceeded from pleading to trial on an expedited five-month timetable.

 - Nationwide Children’s Hospital.
 Represented the largest pediatric hospital in the United States in a complex contract dispute brought in Chicago federal court; obtained dismissal of all claims brought against the hospital seeking royalties for certain inventions licensed by the client to a third party on initial motion to dismiss and, after plaintiff filed amended complaint, obtained dismissal with prejudice of plaintiff’s primary claim, leading to a favorable resolution of the case.